ml-energy/amdsmi/README.md

 >
 > When AMD intends to officially maintain the `amdsmi` package on PyPI, we are happy to transfer ownership.
 Please contact the current maintainers Parth Raut <praut@umich.edu> and Jae-Won Chung <jwnchung@umich.edu>.

-## Installation
+## 🚀 Installation

 ```
 pip install amdsmi
 ```

+Ensure you have the correct ROCm version associated with the version of the amdsmi package, and ROCM_PATH is set correctly.
+Failure to do so will cause ```import amdsmi``` to fail.

-## Versioning
+## 📦 Versioning

-Whenever a new tag is published to the official `amdsmi` repository, we run a simple script to checkout the `py-interface` directory of the tag and publish it to PyPI.

-The versioning of the AMDSMI Python package aligns with both `amdsmi` and ROCm versions to maintain consistency.
-The `amdsmi` version serves as the primary version, while the ROCm version is appended as a local version specifier (The part after the `+` sign).

-For example:
-- When the tag `amdsmi_pkg_ver-24.6.0` is pushed to `ROCm/amdsmi`, the Python package version will be `24.6.0`.
-- When the tag `rocm-6.2.1` is pushed to `ROCm/amdsmi`, the Python package version will be `24.6.3+rocm-6.2.1`.

 AMDSMI versions tightly integrated with ROCm versions.
-Thus, we recommend users to use the AMDSMI Python package version whose local version specifier corresponds to their current ROCm version.
+Thus, we recommend users to use the AMDSMI Python package version whose version corresponds to their current ROCm version.

+Whenever a new release is published to the official `amdsmi` repository, we run a simple script to checkout the `py-interface` directory of the tag and publish it to PyPI.

+The versioning of the AMDSMI Python package aligns with the published ROCm version in [AMDSMI Releases](https://github.com/ROCm/amdsmi/releases).